Ortho-unit polygons can be guarded with at most $\lfloor \frac{n-4}{8} \rfloor$ guards: Guarding ortho-unit polygons

 We think of the matching guaranteed by a Lemma \ref{lem:tmatch} as a matching between leaves of $T$ (teeth) and internal edges so that one of the endpoints of each odd component of $H$ is matched.

 Now we are ready to turn to the meat of the proof of Theorem \ref{thm:main}.
 For our ortho-unit polygon $P$, consider a matching guaranteed by Lemma \ref{lem:tmatch}.
+While the matching the proof provides may match teeth with internal edges far from them, it is easier to deal with a `closer' matching.
+To that end, we first augment the bipartite graph from the proof of Lemma~\ref{lem:tmatch} by connecting each odd component in $H$ to all internal edges intersected by its top and bottom horizontal cut.
+We then consider a matching satisfying the conclusion of Lemma~\ref{lem:tmatch} that minimizes the sum of distances from the teeth (leaves) to the matched internal edges, see Figure~\ref{fig:minimum_matching}.
+Such a matching has the property that any internal edge in the path from a tooth to its matched internal edge is in turn matched to a tooth (as otherwise there is a matching whose sum of distances is smaller).
+Fix such a minimal matching; we will work with it for the remainder of the proof.
 As several matchings are considered in the proof, we call this one the $\mathcal{L}$-matching.
-While the $\mathcal{L}$-matching the proof provides may match teeth with internal edges far from them, it is easier to deal with a `closer' matching.
-To that end, we consider a matching satisfying the conclusion of the lemma that minimizes the sum of distances from the teeth (leaves) to the matched internal edges.
-Such a matching has the property that all edges between a tooth and its matched internal edge are also matched (as otherwise there is a `better' matching.)
-Fix such a minimal $\mathcal{L}$-matching; we will work with it for the remainder of the proof.

 Place guards on the vertical cuts corresponding to $\mathcal{L}$-matched internal edges in such a way that they also guard their matched tooth.
-Let $\mathcal{F}'$ be the forest spanned by $\mathcal{L}$-matched internal edges in $T$, and $\mathcal{F}$ be the forest obtained by removing all vertices in $\mathcal{F}'$ along with the $\mathcal{L}$-matched teeth.
-The vertices in $\mathcal{F}$, then, correspond to columns that still need to be guarded.
+We note that, because of the minimality condition of the $\mathcal{L}$-matching, these cannot necessarily be placed at vertices.
+Let $\mathcal{F}'$ be the forest spanned by $\mathcal{L}$-matched internal edges in $T$, and $\mathcal{F}$ be the forest obtained by removing all nodes in $\mathcal{F}'$ along with the $\mathcal{L}$-matched teeth, see Figure~\ref{fig:forest} for an example.
+The nodes in $\mathcal{F}$, then, correspond to columns that still need to be guarded.
 Denote by $H'$ the graph obtained by removing all $\mathcal{L}$-matched teeth from the tooth graph $H$.
 Note that $H'$ consists solely of even paths, and hence contains a perfect matching, which we call the $\mathcal{T}$-matching.